2021 Pre Conference Workshops

 The pre-conference workshops will be held on Wednesday, September 8, 2021, before the opening plenary later in the afternoon.
-These workshops are offered as an optional experience to conference attendees and are separately priced.
-All-pre-conference workshops will be half day except for the AALHE Assessment Institute which will be three sessions split over Wednesday and Thursday.
+These workshops are offered as an optional service to conference attendees and are separately priced.
+All pre-conference workshops will be half day except for the AALHE Assessment Institute which will be three sessions split over Wednesday and Thursday.

 Oral communication skills are a component of many colleges’ and universities’ assessment plans for good reason - they are listed in the top 10 attributes sought by employers in a 2019 report by the National Association of Colleges and Employers.
 Rubrics for assessing these skills, however, often allow for linguistic discrimination and prejudice to affect the scoring.
 They often ask the reader to evaluate the speaker’s pronunciation, articulation, and/or grammar, with an unspoken assumption that there is only one language that is “appropriate” or “effective” in speaking contexts, the “standard” language.
 Mirroring the general public, higher education is steeped in Standard Language Ideology, which is the belief that there is a “standard” variety of a language that is superior to other varieties of that language (Lippi-Green 2012).
 This belief has been widely debunked by linguists and educators.

 The Untold Story of Assessment - Creating a Culture that Works for You